The Lullaby Trust: Services

-The Lullaby Trust operates throughout England, Wales and Northern Ireland.
-As well as the team in head office there are also eight Regional Development Officers who actively promote The Lullaby Trust's campaigns across the country.

 Fundraising

 Events to raise money for The Lullaby Trust range from skydives to marathons, treks and cycles.
 An example of a fundraising event is the Mile in Memory walk, undertaken to honour the life of someone special to the supporter.
 In 2012, the event raised £67,000 and took place in over 65 different venues.

 Supporters

 In 2012, British Independent Record label, Audio Antihero, released a benefit compilation album titled Some.Alternate.Universe to raise money for The Lullaby Trust.
 The album featured artists like Jeffrey Lewis, Nosferatu D2, Jonah Matranga, Benjamin Shaw, Eddie Argos (Art Brut), Jack Hayter (Hefner), Still Corners, Fighting Kites, Johnny Foreigner, Paul Hawkins & The Awkward Silences.